stephenjohnlimb/boot/K8s.md

 ```
 microk8s config | multipass transfer - primary:.kube/config
 ```

+If you fix the secondary IP address for your microk8s-vm - you can just set this once to `192.168.64.2` (assuming you used the same addresses I did).

 To see what images that are in the local registry in the `microk8s-vm` you can use from the host machine:
 ```